It's that time of year again

 We ALL need to clean our markers on a regular basis.

-But Copic ink is not like water; Copic ink is a dye mixed with an alcohol solvent.
-Sure, the alcohol evaporates cleanly without a trace, but what remains is a whole lot of ink residue.
-And that stuff just sits there on the inside of your marker cap, waiting to make trouble.
+But Copic ink is not water; Copic ink is dye mixed with an alcohol solvent.
+Sure, the alcohol part evaporates cleanly without a trace, but the dye sticks around as residue.

 Yep.
 Jelly is nasty stuff.